SteveBarnett/Remixing/_thinking/zen/reflections-on-a-year-and-change-with-zen.md

 At the start of 2024, [I decided to commit to Zen for the year](/themes/2024/#philosophy).
 Study, practice, and life more broadly.
 In July 2024 I made some [Notes from six months of studying and practicing Zen](/thinking/zen/notes-from-six-months-of-studying-and-practicing-zen/).

+## No SAGE

+- No separation
+- No answers
+- No goal
+- No escape

 ## Some new angles

 - No escape